Palette-Labs-Inc/registry/rfcs/00000-overview.md

-# Nosh, A Protocol for Decentralized Commerce
+# Nosh, a Protocol for Decentralized Commerce

 ## Abstract
 Web2 marketplaces tend to be [rent-seeking](https://en.wikipedia.org/wiki/Rent-seeking), charging asymmetric fees relative to the value of the services they provide.
 These networks create negative externalities on society, reduce economic efficiency, prevent emerging markets, and fail to adequately fill incentive gaps in markets.